 - US Airways

-Taxis, rental cars, buses and shuttles depart from DIA to Denver and surrounding areas.
+Taxis, ride-sharing services, rental cars, buses and shuttles depart from DIA to Denver and surrounding areas.
 At this time, there is no light rail service to the airport, although it is part of the long-term plan for expansion.
 Taxis cost a minimum of $55 from the airport to downtown Denver.
-Many travelers rent cars when visiting Denver due to the city's somewhat limited public transportation.
+Many travelers rent cars when visiting Denver due to the city's somewhat-limited public transportation.

 Although most airport food costs twice as much and tastes half as good, there are several edible options at Denver International Airport.

-- Red Rocks Bar: The restaurant/bar in the Terminal takes BBQ to a Mile-High level with heaping sandwiches and local brews such as Fat Tire.
+- Red Rocks Bar & BBQ: The restaurant/bar in the Terminal takes BBQ to a Mile-High level with heaping sandwiches and local brews such as Fat Tire.

-- Rocky Mountain Chocolate Factory: The confectionary in Concourse B offers plenty of chocolate goodness to carry with you on-board.
+- Rocky Mountain Chocolate Factory: The confectionery in Concourse B offers plenty of chocolate goodness to carry with you on-board.

-Denver International Airport offers souveneir shopping for Western wear at shops such as Spirit of the Red Horse and Way Out West.
-Travelers can also pick up neccessities such as lotion at the Body Shop or paperbacks at Hudson Booksellers.
-One of Colorado's trendiest exports, Crocs, can also be found in the Concourse B Mezzanine.
+Denver International Airport offers souvenir shopping for Western wear at shops such as Spirit of the Red Horse and Way Out West.
+Travelers can also pick up necessities such as lotion at the Body Shop or paperbacks at Hudson Booksellers.

-Security lines at Denver International Airport can be some of the longest in the country.
+Security lines at Denver International Airport can be lengthy during peak travel times.
 Officials recommend arriving at least two hours prior to your flight to allow enough time to get through screening.
-All passengers must go through screening adminstered by the Transportation Security Administration (TSA.)
+All passengers must go through screening administered by the Transportation Security Administration (TSA.)

 Denver International Airport provides the following services:

-- ATMs: The Public Service Credit Union administers 14 ATMs in DIA.
+- ATMs: The Public Service Credit Union administers more than a dozen ATMs in DIA.
 The ATMs charge a fee for members outside the network.

-- Internet Access: DIA offers wireless internet access free of charge in all concourses.
-The network ID is DIAFREEWIFI.
+- Internet Access: DIA offers wireless Internet access free of charge in the terminal and all concourses through Boingo Wireless.
+The network ID is "Boingo Hotspot."